Skip to content

 SHARE VIA:

 Haemorrhage is one of the three common causes of early preventable death in trauma.
-This paper, from Sarah Watts et al, sought to determine whether compressions are beneficial and with what fluid the patient should be resuscitated with (if at all).
-Of course there are ethical and practical issues with a prospective randomised control study involving children as the subjects.
+This paper, from Sarah Watts et al., sought to determine whether compressions are beneficial and what fluid the patient should get (if any).
+Of course, there are ethical and practical issues with a prospective randomised control study involving children as the subjects.
 Instead, this animal study is a helpful surrogate for analysis of the question surrounding the role of chest compressions in haemorrhage-induced traumatic cardiac arrest.

 Disclaimer: not suitable for vegetarians!